Project ID: 2017_001_YAT_01

 Who is eligible?

-You are eligible to take part in this project if you have had a diagnosis of cancer, have completed treatment up to 3 years ago and are experiencing symptoms of chemotherapy-induced peripheral neuropathy (pain, numbness, tingling and burning in fingers and/or toes).
-Internet access is not essential but you must be willing and able to see a health care professional and or send photo/s via email or phone in relation to any adverse events.
+You are eligible to take part in this project if you have had a diagnosis of cancer, have completed chemotherapy up to 5 years ago and are experiencing symptoms of chemotherapy-induced peripheral neuropathy (pain, numbness, tingling and burning in fingers/hands and/or toes/feet).

 What does this project involve?